msoulier/pelican_blog/content/2012/post13.rst

-Well, the guy I talked to couldn't help with the software bugs, obviously he doesn't own the code, but he can report the issues and I can hope that a developer at Apple fill fix them.
+Well, the guy I talked to couldn't help with the software bugs, obviously he doesn't own the code, but he can report the issues and I can hope that a developer at Apple will fix them.
 I already reported the issues at http://www.apple.com/feedback/ anyway, and hopefully that's not a digital black hole like most feedback pages.
 He did help me understand how to do a couple of things that OS X considers advanced, like launching a terminal from